vitalets/playwright-bdd/docs/guides/migration-v7.md

 });
 ```

-> `importTestFrom` can be still used for some specific casees.
+> `importTestFrom` can be still used for some specific cases.
 If you have such case, feel free to share it in issues, we can try to improve the algorithm.

 ### Cucumber config
 Before v7, if there was `cucumber.js` file, it was loaded and merged into BDD configuration.
 Now `cucumber.js` is not loaded anymore.
 You can provide all BDD options in `playwright.config.ts` explicitly.

 ### Snippets
 Before v7, you could configure [snippets](https://github.com/cucumber/cucumber-js/blob/main/docs/snippets.md) via Cucumber options `snippetInterface` / `snippetSyntax`.
 Now these options are dropped from BDD configuration.
-Playwright-bdd automatically detects style of your steps (playwright-style / cucumber-style / decorators) and shows propper syntax for missing steps.
+Playwright-bdd automatically detects style of your steps (playwright-style / cucumber-style / decorators) and shows proper syntax for missing steps.

 Example of Playwright-style snippet:
 ```